-- 4.1.1 This report identifies the key points and issues associated with the proposed route from the KVG Docks through to the Kilgallioch Windfarm site access. - 4.1.2 The route to site is presented for consideration by ScottishPower Renewables.
+- 4.1.1 This report identifies the key points and issues associated with the proposed access route from Glasgow KVG Docks to the proposed Clauchrie Windfarm site access on the A714. - 4.1.2 The route to site is presented for consideration by ScottishPower Renewables.
 The route is considered feasible subject to the implementation of the proposed mitigation measures however these will need to be agreed with Transport Scotland and affected Council areas.